-Figure 3: Spatial location of Dipaleseng Local Municipality
+Map 1: Spatial location of Dipaleseng Local Municipality

-2.1.2 Development Overview
+DEVELOPMENT OVERVIEW

-Dipaleseng the local municipality, has a relatively lower population growth rate of (0.2%) compared to Gert Sibande, its district municipality (1.3%), Mpumalanga, the province (3.4%) and South Africa (1.4%).

-One key contributor to this is the higher than national average rate of HIV/AIDS Prevalence in the Municipality (13, 6% in 2010) compared with a national average of 10% per the 2013 mid-year estimates by Statistics South Africa.
-The high rate of unemployment (37, 2% for adults in general, 45,2% for youth in 2011) has also seen the out-migration of many young adult in search of employment opportunities elsewhere.
+Dipaleseng local municipality, has a relatively lower population growth rate of 0.2% compared to Gert Sibande District Municipality with a growth rate of 1.3%, Mpumalanga province with a growth rate of 3.4% and South Africa's growth rate of 1.4%.
+One key contributor to this is the higher than national average rate of HIV/AIDS prevalence in the municipality which was at 13, 6% in 2010 compared with a national average of 10% per the 2013 mid-year estimates by Statistics South Africa.
+The high rate of unemployment which was at 37, 2% for adults and 45,2% for youth in 2011 has also seen the emigration of many young adult in search of employment opportunities elsewhere.

 The working age demographic (age 15 to 65) within the Municipality currently makes up 65.3% of the population.
-Approximately 66.6% of the male population can be categorized as being of working age which is higher than the female working age population of 63.9% in 2010.
+Approximately 66.6% of the male population can be categorized as being of working age which is higher than the female working age population of 63.9% as at 2010.
 The reason for a higher male working population is as a result of more employment opportunities for males in Dipaleseng as a result of the economy's leniency towards Agriculture and Mining.

-However, the overall picture of employment is not positive.
-Only 24% of the Community has a matric, which possibly contributes to the unemployment rate, which sits at 37.2% for the entire working age population and 45.2% for youth in particular.
-In these respects, Dipaleseng performs worse than Provincial and National averages, pointing towards deep, structural challenges.
+However, the overall picture of employment is not positive as only 24% of the community has matric, which possibly contributes to the unemployment rate which sits at 37.2% for the entire working age population and 45.2% for youth in particular.

+Based on the above statistics, Dipaleseng performs worse than Provincial and National averages, pointing towards deep, structural challenges.
 It is also revealed that only 32% of the community of Dipalseng is reliant on work for income (business profits, wages and salaries).
 The remainder depends on state support, loans and gifts.

-2.1.3 Current Development Plans
+CURRENT DEVELOPMENT PLANS

-Dipaleseng's development plans are geared towards infrastructure upgrades and economic growth.
-In particular, housing, water and sanitation are key focus areas.
-Indeed, Census 2011 reports that only 38% of residents have tap water inside the dwelling.
+Dipaleseng's development plans are geared mostly towards infrastructure upgrades and economic growth.
+In particular, the provisioning of housing, water and sanitation are key focus areas.

 Given the dependence on non-employment income, many households cannot afford to purchase better infrastructure or social services.
-It must be noted that a key challenge with official reports, be it Census data or the Local Economic Development Plan, are mostly dated.
-It is therefore not always possible to assess whether plans laid in 2011, for example, remain at the same level of priority for the municipality in 2016.
+It must be noted that a key challenge with official reports, between Census data or the Local Economic Development Plan, are mostly outdated and are ,therefore, not always reliable in assessing whether plans laid in 2011, for example, remain at the same level of priority for the municipality in 2016.
 That said, a key strength of the official reports is that they do contain very concrete proposals for development projects and programs.
-On the other hand, the primary data, speaks less to concrete plans, but presents a robust understanding of how the community perceives and priorities its needs and assets.
+On the other hand, the primary data speaks less to concrete plans but presents a robust understanding of how the community perceives and priorities its needs and assets.
 Indeed, it is often challenging to solicit assets from under-privileged communities.